‘Joseph’: A pedestrian’s life-changing injuries

-If you or someone you know would like to speak to our serious injury specialist about a pedestrian accident, please contact us today.
+If you or someone you know would like to speak to our serious injury specialists about a pedestrian accident, please contact us today.

 A few of the personal facts in this case have been changed to preserve the anonymity of our client.